Steven R. Osgood

 Click here for more details

 Steve wrapped up the 2014/15 season by conducting the world premiere of Jeremy Howard Beck's The Long Walk at Opera Saratoga in a production directed by David Schweizer.
-He makes his Los Angeles Opera debut in October with Missy Mazzoli's Song From the Uproar.
-He is currently in the home stretch of planning for the 2015/16 season of Composers and the Voice at American Opera Projects, his 8th season as Artistic Director of the fellowship program, which launches in September.
-Steve returns to the Metropolitan Opera in October as cover conductor for Turandot and Il Trovatore .
+He made his Los Angeles Opera debut in October with Missy Mazzoli's Song From the Uproar, and is currently in his 8th season as Artistic Director of Composers and the Voice at American Opera Projects, which he founded in 2003.
+Steve returns to the Metropolitan Opera this season as cover conductor for Turandot and Il Trovatore .

 In recent seasons Steve conducted the world premieres of The Scarlet Ibis, Thumbprint, and Sumeida's Song for the PROTOTYPE Festival, as well as Missy Mazzoli's Song From the Uproar with Beth Morrison Projects.
 Other notable productions include the critically acclaimed world premiere of Xenakis's Oresteia at the Miller Theater, Tan Dun's Marco Polo with De Nederlandse Opera, La Traviata and La bohème with Edmonton Opera; The Ballad of Baby Doe, Peter Grimes and Tosca at Chautauqua Opera; Glory Denied, The Rape of Lucretia, Bon Appetit! and This Is the Rill Speaking with Opera Memphis; Three Decembers at Atlanta Opera; Tosca at Hawaii Opera Theater, Stephen Schwartz's Séance on a Wet Afternoon and Massenet's La Navarraise with New York City Opera, Philip Glass' Hydrogen Jukebox at Fort Worth Opera Festival, Conrad Susa's Transformations at Juilliard Opera, Lee Hoiby's Summer and Smoke and Virgil Thomson's The Mother of Us All at Manhattan School of Music, and John Corigliano's The Ghosts of Versailles at both Northwestern University and Manhattan School of Music.
 His concert work included appearances with the Kitchener-Waterloo Symphony featuring Tony Award nominee Louise Pitre.
 He also conducted workshops of two new operas in development: Herschel Garfein's Rosenkrantz and Guildentern are Dead, and Conrad Cummings' The Golden Gate, as well as readings of Missy Mazzoli's Song from the Uproar (April 30) and Anthony Davis' Revolution of Forms with New York City Opera's VOX 2010.